lanzrein/data_viz_project/README.md

 ### Contents
 - design : contains our sketches, our questions we had to design.
 - myiris : contains the original code if the IrisModel and the code for the viz.
+- images : images ressources

+### Notes :
+- The display is not friendly with firefox for some reason it won't load the scripts ~~ fix it asap.